The questions you ask a real estate agent when selling a house are crucial.

 1. How did you arrive at your suggested list price?

-But the “how” is much more important.
+The “how” is much more important.

 This is an analysis real estate agents put together that compares your property to the best recently sold homes (also known as “comps”).